litexlang/litex-official-documents/How_Litex_Works/How_Equality_Is_Checked.md

 - **Polynomial expressions**: Litex automatically reduces polynomial expressions to canonical form for comparison.

 The special storage mechanism for equality (using equivalence sets) reflects its fundamental role: equality is not just another proposition, but the foundation that enables all mathematical reasoning through substitution and equivalence.

+## Bonus

+### Litex's Duck Test Philosophy

+Litex follows the **duck test** philosophy (inspired by Python's duck typing): *"If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."* This principle is reflected in how Litex handles fundamental mathematical concepts.

+Many theorem provers define everything from scratch—they define integers, real numbers, arithmetic operations, and even basic concepts like sets and functions within the language itself.
+Litex takes a different approach that is more aligned with how humans learn mathematics and how mathematics developed historically.

+**How Humans Learn Mathematics**: A person typically encounters concepts like integers at a very young age, but may never learn—or only learn much later—that integers are "defined" using Peano axioms or other foundational systems.
+Despite not knowing the formal definition, people can use integers and understand their basic properties.

+**Litex's Approach**: Litex adopts a similar philosophy.
+Symbols like `Z` (integers), `R` (real numbers), and expressions like `1 + 1` are not "defined" in the traditional sense.
+Instead, they exist directly in the kernel, and Litex has built-in knowledge of all common operations and properties for these fundamental mathematical objects.

+This means that when you write `1 + 1 = 2` in Litex, you don't need to prove that `1` is a natural number, that `+` is a valid operation, or that the equality holds based on some definition.
+Litex recognizes these patterns and verifies them using its built-in knowledge, just as a human mathematician would recognize and work with these concepts intuitively.

+This design choice makes Litex more intuitive and closer to how mathematics is actually practiced, where we work with familiar concepts without constantly referring back to their foundational definitions.